qatrackplus/qatrackplus/docs/admin/notifications/guide.rst

 Service Event Notices
 ---------------------

-Service Event notices allows users to be alerted to Service Event creation & modification.
-There is currently one Service Event Notification subtype:
+Service Event notices allows users to be alerted when a service event is created or modified.
+There are currently seven Service Event Notification
+subtypes:

-    * *Notify when a Service Event is created or modified*  Use these alerts to get an email whenever a Service Event is created or modified (e.g. the status is updated).
+    * *Notify when a Service Event is created or modified*  Use these alerts to get an email whenever a Service Event is created or modified any way.

+    * *Notify when a Service Event is created* Use these alerts to get an email whenever a Service Event is created.

+    * *Notify when a Service Event is modified in any way* Use these alerts to get an email when a Service Event is modified in any way.

+    * *Notify when a Service Event Status is changed* Use these alerts to get an email when the Status of Service Event is modified.

+    * *Notify when Return To Service QC is changed* Use these alerts to get an email when Return to Service QC for a Service Event is added or changed.

+    * *Notify when Return To Service QC is performed*  Use these alerts to get an email when Return to Service QC for a Service Event is performed.

+    * *Notify when Return To Service QC is approved*  Use these alerts to get an email when Return to Service QC has its status updated to an approved status.

 To create a new `Service Event Notice` click through the `Service Event Notices` section of the Notification admin section and then on the next page